 Whether it’s your primary residence, investment property, or holiday home, don’t fall foul of invalidating your property insurance.
 Taking a few precautions to get your home ready for spring will ensure minor problems don’t become disasters further down the road.

 Kick-start your spring cleaning by starting with your home’s windows.
 Ice during winter can cause window sealant to crack, break, or completely fall away.
 Before the spring showers start rolling in, reseal the exterior of your windows with a high-quality polymer such as caulk, silicone, or adhesive sealant tape.

-If you have a traditional fireplace, you will need to seal off your chimney.
-Most people think closing the vent is sufficient for sealing the chimney, but this still enables the cool to escape.
-It also allows birds, insects and other creatures into your home.
+If you have a traditional fireplace, you may need to seal off your chimney.
+Most people think closing the vent is sufficient for sealing it, but this still enables warm air to escape.
+It can also allow birds, insects, and other creatures into your home.

 A pressure washer will perform miracles on paths and patios that need bringing back to life.
 You could also use this opportunity to repair or replace broken flagstones or paving.

 To brighten up your outside space, consider planting hanging baskets to the front of your home.
 Not only does it make your garden more appealing, but it can also help to hide any unwanted features, such as drainpipes.
 Pruning overgrown bushes and shrubs is an easy way to spruce up your home!